 The Jefferson Prospect, extending westward from the Wren Building, was enhanced with the completion of the Crim Dell area just west of the Sunken Garden.
 The dell is a specially landscaped wooded area centered on a pond.

-The School of Education at the College of William and Mary was reestablished and authorized to grant the degree of Doctor of Education in educational administration.
+The School of Education at William & Mary was reestablished and authorized to grant the degree of Doctor of Education in educational administration.
 Authorization was also given to establish a Ph.D. degree in British and American history.